 If you decide to install it, I highly advise taking the feature tour.
 It will show you how to use the browser because it might be slightly overwhelming at the beginning.
 You can always find the “take a tour” option under Menu->Help.

 Installing Min browser on Linux

-If yes, you can find the ready to use binaries for Debian/Ubuntu, Windows and macOS along with its source code on the link below:
+Nevertheless, you can find the ready-to-use binaries for Debian/Ubuntu, Windows and macOS along with its source code on its official website and GitHub page.

-Do you use some not so mainstream web browser?
+Do you use some other unique web browsers instead of mainstream options?
 Which one is it?
 And did you try Min?
 What do you think of it?